The science of learning NE709

 What is learning?
 Improve the way you support your students to achieve their potential by exploring the science of learning.

-Online course.
-Flexible participation.
-Guided by Professor Paul Howard-Jones (The Secret Life of Four and Five Year Olds) and Professor Tim Jay, develop an understanding of the science of learning and discuss its impact on your teaching.
+Online, self-paced course.
+Participants can join and start this course at any time after the advertised date.
+Created in collaboration with Professor Paul Howard-Jones and Professor Tim Jay, funded by the Wellcome Trust as part of the Education and Neuroscience Initiative.
+Develop an understanding of the science of learning and consider its impact on your teaching.
 Draw upon educational neuroscience and psychology to help you interpret student learning and behaviour in your classroom.

-You'll be supported to reflect on your practice, to improve, to better justify your approach and be better informed about how students learn.
-Your students will benefit from your improved understanding of the plasticity of the brain, or with exposure to some of the ideas in the course, will be better placed themselves to understand their own learning potential.
+You'll reflect on your practice, improve how you interact with students, better justify your approach and be better informed about how students learn.
+Your students will benefit from your improved understanding of the plasticity of the brain, and with exposure to some of the ideas in the course, will be better placed themselves to understand their own learning potential.

-By participating on this course you'll be expected to discuss your insights with colleagues, in particular combating neuroscience myths and being better placed to justify why certain teaching approaches are effective.
+After participating in this course you'll be able to discuss your insights with colleagues, in particular combating neuroscience myths and being better placed to justify why certain teaching approaches are effective.

 Ultimately, you will address the question: What is learning?

-- Construction: the science behind drawing upon prior knowledge, how new learning is encoded in the brain in a multisensory way and the impact of body language.
+- building knowledge: the science behind drawing upon prior knowledge, how new learning is encoded in the brain in a multisensory way and the impact of body language

 - explore how the science of learning applies to your classroom to provide insight into how your students learn and their learning potential